bdeckard92/dupUT/01-Class-Content/12-SQL/01-Activities/04-Stu_Node-Read/README.md

 ## Instructions

-* Run the `schema.sql` and `seeds.sql` files from the MySQL command prompt to create and populate the `iceCreamDB` database.
+* Run the `schema.sql` and `seeds.sql` files from the SQLite command prompt to create and populate the `iceCream` database.

-* Consult the documentation for the [mysql package](https://www.npmjs.com/package/mysql) to create a connection.
+* Consult the documentation for the [sqlite3 package](https://github.com/mapbox/node-sqlite3/wiki/API) to create a connection.

 * Then select everything from the `products` table and log the results.